schmoelder/diss/doc/04_implementation/02_simulator.md

 ## Solver configuration

-Before a simulation can be run, the simulator must be configured.
+The simulator exposes several configuration parameters that control numerical accuracy and performance.
-While reasonable default values are set for all simulator parameters, there are cases where adjustments are necessary.
+While reasonable defaults are set for all parameters, adjustments may be necessary for specific use cases.
-For instance, CADET-Core employs adaptive time stepping, dynamically adjusting the time step size.
+CADET-Core employs adaptive time stepping, dynamically adjusting the step size based on an error estimate (see {numref}`time_integration`): the step size decreases when the error exceeds a specified tolerance and increases when it is smaller.
-This approach balances simulation accuracy with computational efficiency by varying the time step size: it decreases when the error estimate exceeds a specified tolerance and increases when the error is smaller (see {numref}`time_integration`).
+Adjusting the absolute and relative tolerances is therefore the most common configuration change, balancing accuracy against computational cost.
-Consequently, adjusting the absolute and relative tolerances may be required in scenarios demanding high accuracy or fast computation times.
+A full reference of available parameters is provided in the CADET-Process documentation (https://cadet-process.readthedocs.io/en/latest/user_guide/simulator.html).

 (simulation_results)=
 ## Simulation results